-We get asked all the time, what people can do to make their application stand out to the real estate agent or landlord so that their application is more attractive.
+We always get asked what people can do to make their application stand out to the real estate agent or landlord so that their application is more attractive.

 Show them the money